telerik/fiddler-everywhere-docs/modify-and-filter-traffic/conditions-and-actions.md

 When you work with final and non-final actions, take into consideration the following insights:

-* Final actions prevent any other action from executing if this action comes lower on the list for the specific rule.
+* Final actions prevent the execution of any other rule with lower priority (placed lower in the Rules queue).

-* Final actions prevent any other rule from executing if this rule comes lower on the list of activated rules.
+* Final actions prevent the execution of any other rule with lower priority (placed lower in the Rules queue).

 * Final actions are valid (as final) only when the rule matches an HTTP(S) session.